jci-metasys/enuf/README.md

 #### Searching

-Let's say I want to find all the sets with a member that contains "active" and a differnt member that contains "inactive".
+Let's say I want to find all the sets with a member that contains "active" and a different member that contains "inactive".
 (Notice that active can match inactive, our search will look for unique members.)

 ```bash
 > enuf search active inactive